 The organization must establish, implement and maintain processes for consultation and participation of workers at all applicable levels and functions, and, where they exist, workers representatives, to continually improve the OHSMS.
 These clauses require engagement with work health and safety committees and existing workers’ representatives.
 The essence of any health and safety management system is for an organization to proactively and systematically engage with its workers, at all levels, to collaboratively prevent: incidents, injury, and disease.
 There is considerable evidence that the effective participation of workers and the representation of their interests in OHS are crucial elements in improving health and safety performance at the workplace.
 This representation occurs through the use of health and safety representatives (HSRs).
 Clause 5.4 requires an organization to set up a health and safety management system process or processes to ensure the consultation and participation of all workers, including the representatives of workers.
 45001 also states that organizations are to support the establishment of health and safety committees.
 So that workers have an ongoing role in improving the organization’s health and safety management system and its outcomes, by:

 • Evaluating the organization’s health and safety management system and its outcomes.

 So as then to proactively and systematically improve the organization’s health and safety management system and its outcomes in reducing injury, illnesses, disease, and fatalities.
-45001 also requires that the organization provides the necessary resources, training and time through its mechanisms for consultation and participation.
-When an organization decides to develop, plan, implement, performance evaluate, or improve their health and safety management system.
+45001 also requires that the organization provides the necessary resources, training, and time through its mechanisms for consultation and participation.
+When an organization decides to develop, plan, implement, performance evaluate, or improve its health and safety management system.
 Clause 5.4 also calls for the organization to give emphasis to the participation of workers who are not managers in the following:

 - Setting up processes for their consultation and participation